 For all default user accounts, the initial password is 894129.
-Note that this password is very weak, and it is recommended that you change the password for both users after initial login.
+Note that this password is very weak, and we strongly recommend that you change the password for both users after initial login.
 An administrator can change the password in Windows for any user at any time via "Start > Settings > Account > SignIn Options > Password > Change".